-In previous articles in this series, I’ve explained the five reasons your sellers should use video and described three ways your sales reps can fill their pipeline with video.
+In previous articles in this series, I’ve explained the five reasons your team should use video for sales.
 Now I want to show you a specific use of B2B sales video (and my favorite): sending proposals.

 To be clear, when I talk about a B2B sales video I’m not referring to videos produced professionally by your marketing team.
 I’m referring to videos that salespeople create using their phones or computers and send to their prospects through a sales video platform like OneMob.

 Because field reps can’t visit clients in-person as they used to, we’re helping by teaching sales video best practices in our Selling with Video Virtual Bootcamp, so salespeople can become effective at virtual sales and boost their confidence with a video.
 More information on that below. 👇🏼 I mention it now, because our training includes the sales video messaging skills that I describe in this next section.#Sales #video is produced by #salespeople with their smart phones or computer and sent through a sales video platform. @GoVengreso @KurtShaver https://vengreso.com/?p=23493 via @GoVengreso Click To Tweet

 There comes a point in the selling process when your sellers must present a proposal to the client.
 They must ensure the proposal is accurate, that they have the appropriate content assets that go along with the proposal, and that they send it to the prospect in a way that increases their chance of winning the deal.